An accordion is made up of one

 <AccordionItem> components.
 See the sections below for information on each.

-The following Sass variables can be overridden to customize Accordion components:
+The following CSS variables can be overridden to customize Accordion components:

 - Use an accordion to see an overview of multiple, related sections of content